All Episodes

 He said, you know what?

-He said that people do not understand.
+He said, the people do not understand.

-He said the blacks and the Hispanic that are not supporting Trump do not understand the Democrats want to keep us down.
+He said, the blacks and the Hispanics that are not supporting Trump do not understand.

 They want to keep us so that we have to be under their control.

-With Trump, we will make money, we will prosper.
+With Trump, we will make money.

 Wow.

-And you know, and I'm just tired of the whole racist issue within this country because I personally feel like Yeah, but you have, as I mentioned earlier today, you have this police chief, this black police chief in El Paso, Texas, that said black lives matter is a radical hate group.
+Yeah, but you have, as I mentioned earlier today, you have this police chief, this black police chief in El Paso, Texas, that said Black Lives Matter is a radical hate group.

 You know, Rudy Giuliani under fire for saying the Black Lives Matter movement puts a target on the back of officers and that the Black Lives Matter movement is inherently racist.

-He wanted to save their lives, and he did.
+He wanted to save their lives and he did.

 And then people raced to use that R word, which is we're now rendering it meaningless because people so overuse it and inappropriately use it.

-I don't know what to say to, uh...
+I don't know what to say.

-Anybody to make anything better.
+To anybody to make anything better.

 I didn't see it coming.

-Oh my God.
+Oh, my God.

-He was a good sign.
+He was a good son.

-He was a good sign.
+He was a good son.

 I hate what he did.